JZackSpringChief/API-TEST/notes.md

 we use "justify-items" to align grid items along the row axis

 javascript event handlers for more help refer to nodes

+git add-commit -m "enter a comment" to make add an commit 1 step instead of 2